pschiel/opsdcs/opsdcs-daumenkino/README.md

 # Daumenkino Video Player

-DCS doesn't let us play videos, but we can show images real fast.
+DCS doesn't let us play videos, but we can show images fast (if your PC is fast).

 ## Preparing the video